 The humble marigold is one of the simplest flowers to collect.
 Wait until the flower has dried up, squish the little pod, and voila!
 Tons of seeds for next year’s flower bed with little effort.

-Start marigolds indoors 4-6 weeks before you intend to transplant them, or direct seed for a later bloom.
-Give them adequate sunlight and water, and you’ll be rewarded with a beautiful and cheap companion plant for your vegetables.
+Next spring, plant the marigold seeds indoors 4-6 weeks before you intend to transplant them, or direct seed for a later bloom.
+Give them adequate sunlight and water, and you’ll be rewarded with a beautiful and cheap companion flower for your vegetables.

 Related: 36 Flowers to feed your Flower-Arranging Habit all Summer Long